ga-curriculum/data-governance-security-in-ai/microlesson-01/README.md

 #### **C. Role of Governance in AI Lifecycle Management**

-Governance plays a pivotal role across the AI lifecycle:
+Governance playsplays a critical role at every stage of the AI lifecycle, ensuring quality, fairness, and compliance from data ingestion to ongoing system monitoring:
 - **Data Collection:** Ensures data sources are ethical and reliable.
 - **Data Preprocessing:** Monitors data cleaning and transformation processes.
-- **Model Training:** Assesses dataset quality and prevents bias.
+- **Model Training:** Evaluates dataset quality, representativeness, and potential bias.
 - **Deployment:** Implements security measures for live AI systems.
 - **Monitoring:** Continuously evaluates system performance and compliance.